 Orpingtons are some of the most gentle and docile chicken breeds on this list.
 They get their name from their place of origin, Orpington, Kent in England, where they were initially bred by William Cook to be an all around dual purpose chicken.

 Eventually this breed was used, in large part due to the wide range of colors and patterns, as an ornamental, or show, bird.
-Although they are mostly know as a show breed, they still are raised for both meat and eggs.
+Although they are mostly know as a show breed, they still are raised for both meat and egg production.

 Orpingtons will grow to be about 10 punds and will lay upwards of 200 eggs in a year!